Decoding Immunity Supplements

 Flowering echinacea

-Echinacea and elderberry have been used in traditional cultures to support health and wellness for centuries.
-Echinacea is an ancient herb that is rich in polyphenols, specifically alkylamides.
-These alkylamides possess extremely potent anti-inflammatory properties that can help the body’s immune function.* Similarly, elderberry’s anthocyanins work in much the same manner.
-In addition to the inflammation modulating activity, elderberries may help slow the spread of harmful microorganisms.* Nature’s Lab Echinacea contains 760 mg of echinacea in a serving of two capsules.
-You can find both echinacea and elderberry in Nature's Lab Gold Immunity Synergy.
+For centuries, Echinacea and elderberry have been used in traditional cultures to support health and wellness.
+Echinacea is an ancient herb rich in polyphenols and alkylamides.
+These alkylamides possess highly potent properties that can help the body’s immune function.* Elderberry’s anthocyanins work similarly by helping to slow the spread of harmful microorganisms.* Nature’s Lab Echinacea contains 760 mg of echinacea in a serving of two capsules.

 Mushrooms Benefit Immune Health